Making requests under the Privacy Act

 Requesting personal information about deceased individuals

-- Personal information of a deceased person under the control of a federal institution is still considered personal for 20 years after the date of death and may not be released.
+We understand losing a loved one is difficult.
+Please accept our condolences as we will do our best in attempting to assist you while also continuing to comply with the Privacy Act and its regulations.
+Personal information of a deceased person under the control of a federal institution is still considered personal for 20 years after the date of death and may not be released.
 This includes information gathered by the RCMP during an investigation.
 As such, we are often extremely limited in what we can provide.

 A subpoena or court order must be addressed to the detachment or unit holding the record and not to the RCMP's ATIP Branch.